-Pediatric ER: Half of the med-peds interns complete the peds ER rotation during their first year and half during the beginning of their second year.
-While working in our very busy peds ER, they have the opportunity to care for a wide range of pediatric acute care illnesses and participate in the acute stabilization of pediatric patients who are brought to our trauma bay.
-During our 17 12-hour shifts, they are also able to perform a wide variety of procedures including lumbar punctures, intubations, and suturing.
+Pediatric Emergency Room – While working in a busy pediatric ER rotation, they will care for a wide range of pediatric acute care illnesses such as acute asthma exacerbations, concussions, and acute gastroenteritis and participate in the acute stabilization of pediatric patients who are brought to our trauma bay.
+During 15 twelve hour shifts, they are also able to perform a wide variety of procedures including lumbar punctures, intubations, incision and drainages and laceration repair.

 Medical Teaching Service (MTS) – There are three Medical Teaching Service ward teams, one staffed by Infectious Disease attendings and two that are staffed by the GHS Hospitalists.
 Each team consists of two senior residents and two interns.
 Alternating every four days, one of the senior residents completes a 6pm overnight admitting shift with a separate nightshift intern (not on your team).
 Each intern is generally responsible for 5-10 general medicine patients including both floor and non-ventilated ICU patients.
 We are responsible for admitting and caring for all our Internal Medicine clinic patients.
 Since we have an “open” ICU, interns will accrue plenty of experience caring for the critically ill patients in the ICU during their two Internal Medicine wards months and Pulmonary Teaching Service months.
 The intern is also responsible for returning triage phone calls from the Internal Medicine clinic overnight.